rxxsta/25daysofchristmas/challenges/day16_Python-And-File-Scripting.md

 4. `python setup.py install`

-Now you should be able to use it in your pyhthon scripts.\
+Now you should be able to use it in your python scripts.\
 Here is some documentation for [pyexiftool](https://smarnach.github.io/pyexiftool/)\
 We want to read ["XMP:Version"](https://www.adobe.com/products/xmp.html) not the ExifTool Version Number